 Training sessions should be composed primarily of easy repetitions of exercises.
 Throw in what the puppy would consider a difficult expectation only occasionally.
 Never ask a dog to do something often until that something becomes fairly easy for him.

 For example, you are teaching your puppy to stay in a down position.
-He has been consistent with his downs over 90% of the time at a distance of 5 feet for 5 seconds.
-It’s time to increase criteria and for you to back up 7 feet.
-Don’t stop repetitions of 5 feet and jump directly to 7 feet.
-Instead.
-Back up 7 feet once and then practice at 5 feet several times in a row.
-Maybe throw in one really easy stay at 2 feet once.
-Then do one more 7 foot stay.
-Over time increase the number of 7 foot stays in a training session all the while keeping your puppy consistently doing it right at least 80% of the time.
+He has been consistent with his downs over 95% of the time at a distance of 5 feet for 5 seconds.
+It’s time to increase criteria and for you to back up 7 feet occasionally.
+Don’t stop repetitions of 5 feet and jump exclusively to 7 feet.
+Continue working with your puppy on the easy repetitions to build confidence and desire to work.
+Over time increase the number of 7 foot stays in a training session all the while keeping your puppy consistently doing it right at least 95% of the time.